vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Setup a network with 5 Tendermint validators but with only 4 validators that have sufficient self-delegation.
 Call the one without enough self-delegation Bob.
   * Announce a new node (Alice) and self-delegate to them, allow some time to replace the validator with no self-delegation (Bob) as a Tendermint validator by Alice.
 Note: At this point the signature of Bob IS still on the multisig contract.
   * Transfer 1000 tokens to the VEGA reward account.
-  * Verify that at the end of the epoch all of the validators *apart from Alice* should have a multisig score = 1.
-Alice has multisig score = 0.
-Alice will get no reward because she has not updated the smart contract info adding her signature and removing Bob.
-See [multisig updates](clarification-of-rewards-in-multisig-mismatch-case).
+  * Verify that at the end of the epoch all of the Tendermint validators should have a multisig score = 0 since Bob is still on the contract.
 3. Tendermint validators missing signature test 1 (<a name="0069-VCBS-012" href="#0069-VCBS-012">0069-VCBS-012</a>):
   * Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators net param set to 5.
   * **Additional setup:** ensure that the network parameter network.validators.multisig.numberOfSigners is set to **5**.